Average Camera Review Rating [6 reviews]

 The Coolpix P310 comes with a 16.1 Megapixel BSI CMOS sensor and a fast f/1.8 maximum aperture, NIKKOR glass lens at 24-100mm zoom range.
 Other features include a 3-inch 921,000-pixel LCD, zoom memory, manual control, and creative filters and effects.
 The P310 achieves superior image quality in low-light settings with a wide ISO range up to 3200 (Hi1 6400 equivalent) and a fast f/1.8 lens.
 The COOLPIX P310 incorporates optical VR image stabilization with several scene modes including Advanced Night Portrait mode, Night Landscape mode and Backlight/High Dynamic Range (HDR) mode.
 The Advanced Night Portrait mode combines consecutive images of the background while the subject is captured using the flash, while the Night Landscape mode combines a series of consecutive shots taken at a fast shutter speed into a single image with reduced noise.
 The Backlight HDR mode merges images of the same scene at different exposures to achieve a single image with a broad range of tonal detail.
-The COOLPIX P310 is listed for $329.95 in black only and is currently selling at around $265.
-Here's the summary of review by dpreview, giving the camera a rating of 69 out of 100:
+The COOLPIX P310 is listed for $329.95 in black only.
+Here's the summary of review by TrustedReviews, giving the camera a rating of 7 out of 10:

 Nikon Coolpix P310 Camera Reviews Roundup